U.S., China rekindle trade talks ahead of Trump-Xi G20 meeting

 “The key is to show consideration to each other's legitimate concerns,” Xi said, according to Chinese state media.
 “We also hope that the United States treats Chinese companies fairly.
 I agree that the economic and trade teams of the two countries will maintain communication on how to resolve differences.”

-Washington has already imposed 25% tariffs on $250 billion (£199.2 billion) of Chinese goods, ranging from semi-conductors to furniture, that are imported to the United States.
+Washington has already imposed 25% tariffs on $250 billion of Chinese goods, ranging from semi-conductors to furniture, that are imported to the United States.

 Trump had made no secret that, despite his threat to escalate the dispute, he wanted to meet with Xi while they are both in Japan.
 China's confirmation of the meeting avoids the possibility of a snub to Washington that could have triggered another round of tariffs.

+"I think we have a chance.
+I know that China wants to make a deal.
+They don't like the tariffs, and a lot of companies are leaving China in order to avoid the tariffs," he told reporters at the White House.

+"I think the meeting might very well go well, and frankly our people are starting to deal as of tomorrow.
+The teams are starting to deal.
+So we'll see.
+China would like to make a deal.
+We'd like to make a deal, but it has to be a good deal for everybody."

-Trump’s tweet offered fresh fuel to a rally on Wall Street as investors bet renewed talks could diffuse the escalating trade war between the world’s two biggest economies.
-The S&P 500, Nasdaq and Dow Jones Industrial Average all rose 1% or more to their highest levels since early May when Trump knocked global stock markets by ratcheting up tariff rates on $200 billion of imported Chinese goods.
+Trump’s tweet offered fresh fuel to a rally on Wall Street as investors bet renewed talks could diffuse the trade war between the two economic giants.
+The S&P 500 gained nearly 1%, while the Nasdaq and Dow Jones Industrial Average both gained around 1.4%.
+All closed at their highest levels since early May when Trump knocked global stock markets by ratcheting up tariff rates on $200 billion of imported Chinese goods.

 "Leader level engagement at last year’s G20 was critical to jumpstarting the talks.
 It will be essential to managing the current political dynamic and getting the talks back on track once again,” he said.